EIT-Pathogena/client/README.md

-# gpas-client (myco)
+# gpas-client

-The command line interface and Python API for the Global Pathogen Analysis Service.
-Enables secure sample upload with client-side human read removal, progress monitoring, and retrieval of analytical outputs.
+The command line and Python API client for the Global Pathogen Analysis Service.
+Enables secure sample upload with client-side human read removal and retrieval of analytical outputs.